-Daniel M. Dickinson (Chairman), David W. MacLennan, Edward B. Rust Jr.
+Daniel M. Dickinson (Chair), David W. MacLennan, Edward B. Rust, Jr., Rayford Wilkins, Jr.

-The Public Policy and Governance Committee assists the board by making recommendations regarding the size and composition of the board, criteria for the selection of candidates to serve on the board and the slate of director candidates to be nominated for election at the annual meeting of shareholders.
-In addition, the committee recommends to the board candidates for election as officers of the company.
-The committee also oversees the Guidelines on Corporate Governance Issues and leads the board in its annual self-evaluation process and shares the results thereof with the board for discussion and deliberation.
-The Committee also provides general oversight with respect to public policy matters.
+The Nominating and Governance Committee recommends candidates to fill Board vacancies and for the slate of directors to be proposed by the Board at the annual meetings of shareholders. .
+In addition to these duties, the Nominating and Governance Committee oversees the Company’s corporate governance practices and recommends changes to the Guidelines to the Board as appropriate.
+It also oversees the annual self-evaluation process for the Board and its committees.
 All members of the committee meet the standards for independence set forth in the NYSE listing standards.
-Stockholder nominations must be in writing and received by Caterpillar’s Corporate Secretary not later than ninety days in advance of the meeting (nomination procedures are discussed in greater detail in our bylaws which will be provided upon written request.)
+Shareholder nominations must be in writing and received by Caterpillar’s Corporate Secretary not later than ninety days in advance of the meeting (nomination procedures are discussed in greater detail in our bylaws with will be provided upon written request.)

-David L. Calhoun (Chairman), Kelly A. Ayotte, Gerald Johnson, Susan C. Schwab
+Debra L. Reed-Klages (Chair), Kelly A. Ayotte, David L. Calhoun, Susan C. Schwab